-In the wake of the Ford Mondeo’s demise, we chart Ford’s classic family saloons through the years
+In the wake of the Ford Mondeo’s demise a couple of years ago, we chart Ford’s mid-sized family saloons through the years

 Words: Dan Williamson